laserpants/powerpants/README.md

   deriving (Show, Eq, Ord)
 ```

 Our API should allow for `Polynomial` values to be created from a sparse list of degree-coefficient pairs.
 Now, there are two invariants that need to be enforced.
 Firstly, there mustn't be any duplicate keys.
 This is already taken care of by the data structure.
-Using `fromListWith (+)`, we make sure that values of keys that appear more than once in the list are added together.
+Using `fromListWith (+)`, we make sure that values of those keys that appear more than once in the list are added together.
 Secondly, there shouldn't be any terms with coefficients equal to zero (i.e., things like 0x<sup>3</sup>).
 To eliminate zero coefficients, we can use the `filter` function in `Data.Map.Strict`.
-Here is what this might look like:
+Here is the function we end up with:

 ```haskell
 polynomial :: (Ord a, Algebra.Ring.C a) => [(Nat, a)] -> Polynomial a
 polynomial = Px .
 Map.filter (/= 0) . fromListWith (+)
 ```

 The `Polynomial` type itself is opaque.
 That is to say, the `Px` constructor is not exported.
-Instead we use the `polynomial` function as a, sort of, proxy for `Px`.
+Instead we use the `polynomial` function as a &ndash; sort of &ndash; proxy for `Px`.
 This will ensure that `Polynomial` values always appear in this canonical form.

 For example, the polynomial 5x<sup>3</sup> + 2x + 7 is created using `polynomial [(3, 5), (1, 2), (0, 7)]`.
 The order in which these terms appear in the list is irrelevant.
 Zero terms are ignored, and duplicate keys are added together.
 Comparison of two polynomials now agrees with our intuitive understanding of what it means for polynomials to be equal: